mwilen/hokanjs/README.md

 # hokanjs
-Super small (1kB gzipped) and Simple string interpolation library It searches the DOM and replaces placeholders.
+Super small (1kB gzipped) and Simple string interpolation library that searches the DOM and replaces placeholders.
 Works in any text as well as in attributes.
 A placeholder is a word encased with `{{}}`, e.g:
 ```